-- Construction is underway - crews are creating a work zone on southbound SR 167
+- Construction is underway - crews recently created a work zone on southbound SR 167.

 - For detailed lane and ramp closures, please visit our Construction Update Report website.

 - Project documents are available in the SR 167 HOT Lanes - Project Library.

 - Learn about other projects on SR 167.